JosephineQiu/ISQA8086-Team1/BackgroundResearchandRQs.md

 * Other references https://www.sciencedaily.com/releases/2014/05/140520142327.htm
                    https://www.mortonarb.org/trees-plants/tree-and-plant-advice/horticulture-care/trees-and-shrubs-four-seasons-landscape
 # Proofreader Signoff
-The contents have been reviewed and confirmed by the following team member(proofreader):Dhwani Kumrawat
+The contents have been reviewed and confirmed by the following team member(proofreader): _Dhwani Kumrawat_